-- Over 25,000 adults smoke, and 210 deaths per year (1 in 5) are attributable to smoking. - Over 2,000 children are obese, with prevalence increasing from 6% in reception to 12% in year 6.
+- Over 17,000 adults smoke, and 200 deaths per year are attributable to smoking. - Over 3,300 children are obese, with prevalence increasing from 18% in reception to 24% in year 6.
 In the 1980s childhood obesity was about 2%. - There are large numbers of people with undiagnosed long-term conditions, e.g. diabetes. - Young people's risky behaviour often includes more than one issue, i.e. sexual health, mental health, drugs and alcohol. - Chlamydia screening uptake in high-risk groups is low.